 - foam brush

-Grab a glass jar, you don’t want a mason jar here, you want a smooth surface- spaghetti, pickle jar,etc.. is perfect for this project.
+Grab a glass jar, you don’t want an actual mason jar here because you want a smooth surface for your DIY snowman candle holder.
+A spaghetti jar or pickle jar is perfect for this project.
+Or you can get some plain jars at your the Dollar Tree.

 Paint jar from neck down with a thick coat of glue.